EddTheDuck/News-Backend-Project/README.md

 # Northcoders News API

-## Greetings weary travellers, welcome to my BE prokect for Northcoders!
+## Greetings weary travellers, welcome to my BE project for Northcoders!

 ######